emilysas/CV/README.md

 * I am currently a member of the comparethemarket.com Functional Programming Guild, where I am researching the possibility of using Scala as part of our new microservices architecture.
 * I am known for writing clean and well tested code.
-* I have leapt at the chance to attend training sessions such as: Mobbing with Woody Zuill; Hack Yourself First with Troy Hunt; Behaviour Driven Development with Seb Rose; and training in the use of tools such as Docker, New Relic and Splunk.
+* I have attended a number of excellent training sessions including: Mobbing with Woody Zuill; Hack Yourself First with Troy Hunt; Behaviour Driven Development with Seb Rose; and training in the use of tools such as Docker, New Relic and Splunk.
 * I am currently enrolled on Martin Odersky's course 'Functional Programming Principles in Scala' via [Coursera](https://class.coursera.org/progfun-004) in order to gain a better understanding of both Scala and functional programming.

 ### Problem Solving